 Using adequate sun protection then is imperative in reducing skin cancer risk.
 People with acne may be put off wearing SPF on their face because of the potential for extra grease and oil; however, oil-free and non-comedogenic SPF products are available.

-Truth: Squeezing spots can make them worse and lead to scarring.
+It's best to try not to.
+Squeezing spots can make them worse and lead to scarring.

 However tempting it may be to pop a bothersome spot, in reality you could be doing more harm than good.